Five Golden Rules of Powerpoint

 Choose your images carefully.
 Avoid the clichéd stock images or poor-quality Google Images.
 You also risk infringing copyright.
 Clipart is a disaster.

 Instead, invest time in searching for the perfect, high-quality image.
 There are paid sites, eg Shutterstock, which may be worth investing in.
 Other sites offer beautiful images for free, that don’t infringe copyright laws.
 My favourites are Unsplash or Pixabay, but there are many more.
-Don’t be afraid to use good quality photos you’ve taken yourself.
+Don’t be afraid to use good-quality photos you’ve taken yourself.
 They make your presentation much more personal.

 Try to use full-bleed images for the highest impact.
 Icons are good too.
 Many sites offer beautifully drawn icons that can bring your presentations to life.